Skip to contents

 Package functions

-Finally, let’s take a look at package functions from HaDeX2 and see if there is a similar function in HaDeX (even under different name)
+Finally, let’s take a look at package functions from HaDeX2 and see if there is a similar function in HaDeX (even under different name):

 HaDeX2 HaDeX